 Cape Coral is located in Lee County, Florida, United States.
 With over 400 miles of navigable waterways, Cape Coral has more miles of canals than any other city on earth.
-According to estimates as of March 2016, the city has a population of 181,200, making it the largest city in Southwest Florida. http://news-press.com.
+According to estimates as of March, the city has a population of 189,343, making it the 9th most populist city in Florida. http://worldpopulationreview.com/us-cities/cape-coral-population/.